University of FloridaSolutions for Your Life

 Distribution

-B. phoenicis has been recorded from Argentina, Australia (as "passionvine mite"), Brazil, Guyana, Cuba, Egypt, Hawaii, Holland, India, Jamaica, Kenya, Malaya, Mauritius, Mexico, Spain, Taiwan, and the United States.
-It is recorded on the mainland of the United States from California, District of Columbia, and throughout the Florida peninsula.
+Brevipalpus phoenicis has been recorded from Argentina, Australia (as passionvine mite), Brazil, Cuba, Egypt, Guyana, Hawaii, Holland, India, Jamaica, Kenya, Malaya, Mauritius, Mexico, Spain, Taiwan, and the United States.
+It has been recorded on the mainland of the United States from California, District of Columbia, and throughout the Florida peninsula.

 Description

-Adults: Adult females are about 275 microns long, including the rostrum.
-The body is flat, light to dark green or reddish orange.
-A black mark in the shape of an "H" becomes visible when these mites are reared in temperatures between 68°F and 77°F, while this black spot is not present at 86°F (Haramoto 1969).
-Two pairs of legs extend forward and two pairs extend behind.
-The two sensory rods on tarsus II separate it from the privet mite, B. obovatus Donn., which is often found with it on the same plant.
+Adult females are about 275 µm long, including the rostrum.
+The body is flat, with light to dark green or reddish-orange coloration.
+A black mark in the shape of an H becomes visible when these mites are reared in temperatures between 68°F and 77°F (Haramoto 1969).
+Two pairs of legs extend forward and two pairs extend backward.
+The two sensory rods on tarsus II separate it from the privet mite, Brevipalpus obovatus Donn., which is often found with it on the same plant.

-Tarsus II with two sensory rods (left), Tarsus II with one sensory rod (right).
+Figure 2.
+Tarsus II with two sensory rods (left), tarsus II with one sensory rod (right).

-The adult male is flat, reddish and more wedge-shaped than the female.
-Males do not have black markings (Haramoto 1969).
+The adult male is flat, reddish, and more wedge-shaped than the female.
+Males lack black markings (Haramoto 1969).

-Duration from egg hatch to adult required a minimum of 10.6 days at 86°F and a maximum of 27.3 days at 68°F under laboratory conditions (Haramoto 1969).
-Temperatures above 86°F and below 68°F for prolonged periods are fatal to immature stages (Kessing and Mau 1992).
+Duration from egg emergence to adult ranges from 10.6 days at 86°F to 27.3 days at 68°F under laboratory conditions (Haramoto 1969).
+Prolonged periods of temperatures above 86°F and below 68°F are fatal to immature stages (Kessing and Mau 1992).

-Larva of the false spider mite, Brevipalpus phoenicis (Geijskes).
+Figure 4.
+Ventral view of an adult female false spider mite, Brevipalpus phoenicis (Geijskes).

 Credit: United States Department of Agriculture